Postdoctoral Fellowship, Los Alamos National Laboratory, 1992

 B.A.
 (Chemistry) Wesleyan University, 1985

-Dr. Braunstein joined Spectral Sciences Inc. in 1998, became a Group Leader, and is now a Senior Technical Fellow.
+Dr. Braunstein joined Spectral Sciences, Inc. in 1998, became a Group Leader, and is now a Senior Technical Fellow.
 He is a principal investigator for projects simulating chemically reacting flows, radiation transport, and spectral signatures.
 These projects focus on modeling high-energy molecular collisions and energy transfer under non-equilibrium conditions.
 They involve development and application of numerical methods in computational chemistry, chemical dynamics, direct simulation Monte Carlo (DSMC), spectroscopy, and other chemical physics disciplines.
-Before coming to Spectral Sciences Inc., Dr. Braunstein led efforts in signal processing for high-resolution radar imaging at MIT Lincoln Laboratory and at the Institute for Defense Analyses.
+Before coming to SSI, Dr. Braunstein led efforts in signal processing for high-resolution radar imaging at MIT Lincoln Laboratory and at the Institute for Defense Analyses.
 As a post-doctoral fellow at Los Alamos National Laboratory, he investigated the spectroscopy of ozone through development and application of quantum mechanical models.
 Dr. Braunstein received a Ph.D. in Chemistry from the California Institute of Technology in 1990 for theoretical work on the photoionization dynamics of molecules.